seqan/seqan3/doc/tutorial/argument_parser/index.md

 ## Advanced and hidden options

-Additionally to the *requried* tag, there is also the possibility of **declaring an option as advanced or hidden**.
+Additionally to the *required* tag, there is also the possibility of **declaring an option as advanced or hidden**.

 Set an option/flag to advanced, if you do not want the option to be displayed in the normal help page (`-h/--help`).
 Instead, the advanced options are only displayed when calling `-hh/--advanced-help`.
 This can be helpful, if you want to avoid to bloat your help page with too much information for inexperienced users of your application, but still provide thorough information on demand.